 The EDA has an equipped library and technological resources on campus to assist students in the effective completion of their academic work.
-The library and the student lounge are available to students on campus.

-Use of these facilities is available from 8.00am to 5.00pm to allow students to access learning resources outside of classroom hours.
-On days when MA classes are held, the library and lounge operating hours will be extended to 9.00pm.
-The library has a wide range of materials, including books, periodicals, electronic learning resources and reference desk.
-The student lounge is equipped with 24-hour screens and outlets for students to conduct individual and group study work.
+Use of the Library is available from 8.00am to 5.00pm to allow students to access learning resources outside of classroom hours.
+On days when MA classes are held, the library operating hours will be extended to 9.00pm.
+The library has a wide range of materials, including books, periodicals, electronic learning resources and reference desks.